-The public also strongly support improved labour conditions of domestic workers, though Malaysian respondents who employ domestic workers are less supportive.
-Overall figures show that 71 per cent of Malaysians support better labour conditions for domestic workers, and 51 per cent also support recognition of care work as a formal profession.
+The Thais surveyed also strongly support improved labour conditions for domestic workers; however, Thai respondents who employed migrant domestic workers were less supportive.
+Overall figures show that 80 per cent of the public in Thailand support better labour conditions for domestic workers, and 83 per cent also support recognition of care work as a formal profession.

 This public support does not appear to translate, however, into decent work conditions and provision of work entitlements.
-The survey asked Malaysian respondents if they employ a domestic worker in their home, and if so, asked them about working conditions they provide to their employees.
-Malaysian employers were presented with a list of eight entitlements they might provide to domestic workers (such as paid leave, overtime pay, ability to hold their passports or a phone, or a day off per week), and based on their responses it appears that Malaysian employers provide an average of roughly two and a half entitlements to their domestic worker employees.
-The most commonly provided entitlements are sick leave and one day off per week, and the most commonly denied entitlements are workers being allowed to hold their own passports and maternity leave (figure 6).
+The survey asked Thai respondents if they employ a domestic worker in their home, and if so, asked them about working conditions they provide to their workers.
+When Thai employers were presented with a list of eight entitlements they might provide to domestic workers (such as paid leave, overtime pay, ability to hold their passports or a phone, or a day off per week), and based on their responses it appears that Thai employers provide an average of roughly four entitlements to their employees.
+The most commonly provided entitlements are paid leave and one day off per week, and the most denied entitlements are that workers can hold their own passports and have access to a mobile phone (see figure 6).